DonaSiby/DonaSiby/README.md

 - 👋 Hi, I’m Dona Siby.
-- 👀 I’m interested in software development and designing.
 - 🌱 I’m currently learning Python and C programming.

 - 🙌🏼 Technology has become an indispensable part of the modern world.
 - Hence, I am augmenting my ability in this space to enrich my problem-solving and technical skills and pass on my talents to others ✌🏻.